Yarin-Dev/Yarin-Dev/README.md

 - Play & bet with each other online on discord

 ### Discord Server List Bot (Closed Source)
-Discord bot used across hundreds of servers for managing server listings and vote systems.
+A verifed Discord bot used across hundreds of servers for managing server listings and vote systems.

 - Vote tracking system
 - Multi-server support